 Lately I’ve been working with my friend Dominic Kotlarzewski on a collection of soulful sample packs including Trap Tones which features our favourite melodic trap samples .
 It’s great to bounce off other musicians especially those as talented as Dominic.
 In my opinion he’s a genius at harmony and chordal structure.
 Together we managed to develop something very musical.

-You play a number of instruments on your records and in your sample packs to a high level, what was your first instrument?
+You play a number of instruments on your records and in all of your soulful sample packs to a high level, what was your first instrument?
 Was there any particular artists that you aspired to sound like?

 Bass is my main instrument and I spent many years trying to sound and play like Sharay Reed and Pino Paladino.
 I started music production when I was maybe, 13 and never looked back.
 My main inspiration in production is the sonic elements and how they can compliment each other.
 I really enjoy contrasting textures, creating something interesting and then blending textures with good musicianship.